 - Encourage riders to use their built-in QR scanner.
 Smartphones have built-in QR scanners that are linked to the camera.
 These scanners will first display the URL before opening a website, which helps users identify whether or not the URL is malicious.
 Be wary of the hundreds of third-party QR scanners available on the App Store or Google Play.
 Many third-party QR scanners are glorified adware, and tend to sacrifice safety for speed by automatically taking users to a site without verifying the URL.

 - Educate riders about URL red flags.
 Phishing URLs may contain misspellings, strange domain names (e.g., dot-zyx instead of dot-com), and/or missing SSL certificates (i.e., when those “not secure” warnings pop-up on your browser).
 Explain these red flags next to your QR code so your riders can protect themselves.

 - Watch for signs of tampering.
 If something looks odd — peeling, discoloration, placement — then it’s best to stay away.
 QR code phishing is a crime of convenience.
 Try to make it difficult for someone to tamper with your QR code.
 If your QR code is printed on a bus stop poster, place it in a frame so that it is easier for riders to see if a sticker has been placed over it.

 - Preach the importance of smartphone updates.
 While the tips above will boost your riders’ digital safety, the reality is that no one is perfect.
 One accidental push of a button can result in malicious code breaking through a strong digital defense.
 Smartphone software and apps with the latest security patches ensure that one-time accidents do not become permanent catastrophes.

 Tell us how your transit system uses QR codes to inform your riders!
-Connect with Marketing Services to learn about how safe and secure QR codes can be implemented into your transit system.
+Connect with us to learn about how safe and secure QR codes can be implemented into your transit system.